-Assessment for learning opportunities are built in to each lesson and are enhanced by our learning books in each class.
-Each session ends with a reflective, self -evaluation activity.
-This allows class teachers and the curriculum lead to evaluate and assess progress across school.
+Assessment for learning opportunities are built into each lesson and are enhanced by our learning books in each class.
+Each session begins with a revisit question, this ensures that learning is consistent and not individual lesson based.
+These questions link to our curriculum, protected characteristics or British Values.
+Each session ends with a reflective, self - evaluation activity.
+Thisallows class teachers and the curriculum lead to evaluate and assess progress across school.
+There are also opportunities for end of unit evaluations and pupil voice opportunities.

-Each lesson will begin with specific ground rules and a discussion of the children's existing knowledge, giving opportunities for baseline assessments.
+Each lesson begins with specific ground rules and a discussion of the children's existing knowledge, giving opportunities for baseline assessments.